Orpowell/alphafold-analyser/README.md

 ![tutorial](https://github.com/Orpowell/alphafold-analyser/blob/main/img/tutorial.gif)

-When running alphafold analyser,  please ensure the same pdb structure and pickle file used are for the same prediction.
+When running alphafold analyser,  please ensure the same pdb structure and corresponding pickle file used are for the same prediction.
 All commands require an output directory to be specified (-o or —output_directory) and can be run simultaneously.

 #### Creating a pLDDT annotated structure
 A pLDDT annotated structure can be generated using the following command: